braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ![App Clip]({% image_buster /assets/img/ios/ios14-idfa.png %}){: style="float:right;max-width:45%;margin-left:15px;"}

-1. Braze will continue to allow apps to provide a user's IDFA value
+1. Braze will continue to allow apps to provide a user's IDFA value _to_ the Braze SDK

-2. SDK macros which previously instructed the Braze SDK to retrieve the IDFA have been removed
+2. All code in Braze SDK which was used to retrieve the IDFA have been removed

 3. If your app has used IDFA or IDFV as your Braze External ID, we strongly recommend migrating away from these identifiers in favor of a UUID.
-For more information on migrating External IDs, see our new External ID Migration API Endpoint.
+For more information on migrating External IDs, see our new [External ID Migration API Endpoint](https://www.braze.com/docs/api/endpoints/user_data/external_id_migration/).

 Read more from Apple about their [Privacy Updates](https://developer.apple.com/app-store/user-privacy-and-data-use/) and the new [App Tracking Transparency framework](https://developer.apple.com/documentation/apptrackingtransparency).